Data Storage & Backups

 Backups & Recovery

 Similar to Internet cloud backup offerings, TSO's hosted service places a limit on the total amount of backup data storage.
-TSO provides 5TB of CrashPlan backup storage per research server (not per user); more space can be negotiated on a case-by-case basis.
-All backups are retained until all allocated space has been filled at which point the oldest incremental backups are removed.
-In the majority of use cases, users will experience lengthy retention periods (typically, in excess of 6 months).
-Faculty receive periodic backup activity reports for their servers, so they always know what servers and data is being backed up.
+TSO provides 5TB of backup storage per research server (not per user); more space may be available on a case-by-case basis.
+The current retention period is 6 months.

-TSO provides CrashPlan client software licenses to CoC faculty and staff with GT-owned mobile computing devices, such as laptops, tablets and phones.
-The CrashPlan client leverages backup servers operated by OIT.
+Georgia Tech provides CrashPlan client software licenses to CoC faculty and staff with GT-owned computing devices, such as laptops and desktops.
+Crashplan is a cloud based service.

 Before you can use CrashPlan, please notify helpdesk@cc.gatech.edu of your intention, so we can configure your GT account accordingly.